-Video+Video
+Video+Video - single or dual twin

 This mode lets you use the B channel as a video channel.
 The channel has independent control of all keyframe parameters including motion paths, warps, light sources and textures.
 The DVE processor internally generates the key signals associated with these channels.
 The key signals are full screen "white" with adjustable opacity and edge softness.